jethrokuan/blog/content/posts/how_to_take_smart_notes_org.md

 open enough to enable many note-taking styles, some of which (I feel) will be inferior to others.
-This post is also in part for users to understand that there are several feature requests that I may consider anti-features, such as renaming notes, and having nested folder structures.
+This post is also in part for users to understand that there are several feature requests that I may consider anti-features, such as renaming notes, having multiple org-roam directories, and having nested folder structures.

 This is the workflow I use.
 Here I explain what I think note-taking should be, and why it should be this way.
 I implore you (especially users of Org-roam) to read this through.
 As usual, let me know what you think by [mail](mailto:jethrokuan95@gmail.com).

-The ideas here are definitely not my own: much of it comes from How To Take Smart Notes by Sonke Ahrens.
+The ideas here are not my own: much of it comes from How To Take Smart Notes by Sonke Ahrens.

 ## Note-taking Is Not Just a Precursor to Writing {#note-taking-is-not-just-a-precursor-to-writing}